mpkumar04/Mini-Ecommerce-Website/README.md

-Perfect!
-Since you want a **README** for your React-based mini e-commerce website, I can draft a professional one for you.
-Here's an example you can use and modify if needed:

----

 # Mini E-Commerce Website

 A simple **React-based e-commerce website** with backend support.
 This project allows users to browse products, add items to the cart, and manage orders.
 It’s designed as a learning project to demonstrate React, Node.js/Express, and RESTful API integration.